Saimanideep1739/Deep-demo/README.md

-# Deep-demo
-This is the practice for the git hub repo
+This repo contains the soyrce code for project-demo a simple application to demonstrate git usuage